mblitherland/litretro/README.md

 ## Todoings

-Probably going to work on participant management
+Probably going to work more on participant management, and general hosting

 ## Todones